tf-cheung/PFS/README.md

 - Serialization and deserialization: The PFS includes utility classes for serializing and deserializing data and index structures.
 - Command-line interface: The PFS provides a command-line interface for interacting with the file system and performing various operations.

+## Database Structure Overview

+The database adopts a block storage model, with the initial 16 blocks (each 256 bytes) designated as header blocks.
+These header blocks store metadata, File Control Blocks (FCBs), and a bitmap, essential for managing the file system's metadata.
+This setup includes information about file locations, sizes, permissions, and the overall utilization of space.

+### Header Blocks Composition

+- **METADATA**: Holds key information about the file system, such as version, creation date, and additional relevant data.
+This is vital for defining the file system's configuration and operational guidelines.
+- **FCB (File Control Block)**: Associates with each file to detail its name, starting block, the total number of blocks used, file size, and index positions (start and end), including the file's creation date.
+- **Bitmap**: Employs a binary indicator for each block to denote its status (0 for free, 1 for occupied), optimizing space management by identifying free blocks for new file allocations or expansions.

+### File Storage and Indexing Mechanism

+Files are stored in blocks subsequent to the header blocks, with each file followed by an index detailing the file's structure and content for efficient access and retrieval.
+This index location is recorded in the file's FCB.

+### Architectural Highlights

+- **File Import and Management**: Identifies contiguous free blocks to store file data based on its size.
+After data entry, an index is appended, and the FCB is updated with this index position.
+- **Space Management**: The bitmap is key to swiftly pinpointing free blocks for new or expanding files.
+- **Rapid Data Retrieval**: FCBs allow for quick access to both file data and indexes, easing the process of reading and content retrieval.
+- **Scalability and Maintainability**: The system is designed to add new files without affecting the existing setup, aided by centralized management of metadata and bitmaps for enhanced system upkeep.

+This configuration offers an efficient and adaptable approach to file management and swift data access, integrating metadata, indexes, and data for optimal file storage.

 ## Architecture

 The PFS project is organized into several packages and classes: